API & endpoints

 Generated, checksum-pinned views over the corpus.
 Regenerated deterministically; consumed by the analysis hub and the advisor.

-Agent interface — MCP 2 servers
+Agent interface — MCP 1 server · 42 tools

-atlas-mcp — MITRE ATLAS Q&A + how it maps to Apeiris controls:
+ATLAS — MITRE ATLAS Q&A + how it maps to Apeiris controls:

 | get_technique / get_mitigation / get_tactic / get_case_study | Fetch one ATLAS object by id (full detail + provenance). |